hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 HD_IDLE_OPTS="-i 300 -a /dev/sdb -i 900 -a /dev/sda -i 900 -l /var/log/hd-idle.log"
 ```

-To enable `hd-idle` on reboot and then restart:
+To enable `hd-idle` on reboot and then restart, in a Terminal:
 ```
 sudo systemctl enable hd-idle
 sudo systemctl stop hd-idle